 In some areas, you can’t see anything else around you apart from the expanse of salt, which results in lots of comic photographs where distance perception no longer exists.

 In the rainy season, the salt flats are more difficult to cross due to flooding, but the reflections in the water are worth the effort.

-Even in dry season, visiting the Salar de Uyuni is not without its challenges; the high altitude (3656 m above sea level) can cause altitude sickness if you are not properly acclimatised, and at night the temperatures plummet so be sure to bring plenty of warm clothes.
+Even in the dry season, visiting the Salar de Uyuni is not without challenges; the high altitude (3656 m above sea level) can cause altitude sickness if you are not properly acclimatized.
+At night, the temperatures plummet, so be sure to bring plenty of warm clothes.

 Recommended by Claire from Tales of a Backpacker

 2. Cycle the Death Road